vitegroupltd/vitelicense-laravel-integrate/README.md

 ## Features

 - Dynamic vitelicense.io credentials from config/vitelicense.php
-- Easy to create payment link with a simple line code
+- Easy to manage your software licenses with a few lines of coding

 ## Requirements